Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

    ![The Select Subscriptions dialog box][A08]

+> Once you created the service principal authentication file, you could start from step 8, choose your authentication file and sign in.

-## Sign out of your Azure account after you have signed in automatically
+## Sign out of your Azure account

-After you have configured your account by using the preceding steps, the Azure Toolkit automatically signs you in to your Azure account each time you restart IntelliJ IDEA.
-However, to sign out of your Azure account and prevent the Azure Toolkit from signing you in automatically, do the following:
+After you have configured your account by using the preceding steps, you will be automatically signed in each time you start IntelliJ IDEA.
+However, if you want to sign out of your Azure account, do the following.

-1. In IntelliJ IDEA, on the **Tools** menu, point to **Azure**, and then click **Azure Sign Out**.
+* In IntelliJ IDEA, open Azure Explorer side bar, click **Azure Sign Out** and confirm.(You may also sign out from menu Tools/Azure/Azure Sign Out)

    ![The IntelliJ Azure Sign Out command][L01]

-1. In the **Azure Sign Out** confirmation window, click **Yes**.

-   ![The Azure Sign Out confirmation window][L03]

-## Sign in to your Azure account automatically by using an existing credentials file

-If you sign out of your Azure account when you are using IntelliJ IDEA, you must use an existing credentials file to automatically sign back in to the account.
-To configure the Azure Toolkit for Eclipse to use an existing credentials file, do the following:

-1. Open your project with IntelliJ IDEA.

-1. On the **Tools** menu, point to **Azure**, and then click **Azure Sign In**.

-   ![The IntelliJ Azure Sign In command][A01]

-1. In the **Azure Sign In** window, select **Service Principal**, and then click **Browse**.

-   ![The Azure Sign In window with Service Principal selected][A02]

-1. In the **Select Authentication File** dialog box, select a previously created credentials file, and then click **Select**.

-   ![The Select Authentication File dialog box][A09]

-1. In the **Azure Sign In** window, click **Sign in**.

-   ![The Azure Sign In window with Automated selected][A07]

-1. In the **Select Subscriptions** dialog box, select the subscriptions that you want to use, and then click **OK**.

-   ![The Select Subscriptions dialog box][A08]

 ## Next steps